keboola/connection-docs/overview/index.md

 ![External Environment Schema](/overview/kbc_environment.png)

-In place of the *Data Consumption*, the GoodData Bussiness Intelligence Analytics platform is shown.
+In place of the *Data Consumption*, the GoodData Business Intelligence Analytics platform is shown.